 Definite incentives for me to keep my riding up!

-We are introducing a new graph that shows which distance certificates you are targetting...
+This graph shows which distance certificates you are targeting...

 You can't tell from the images, but each graph allows you to hover over a data point to reveal more information.